A Game at Chess: Act III

 The Fat Bishop expresses dissatisfaction with the White House; he wants more titles and honours.

 The Black Knight gives the Fat Bishop a (fake) letter from Rome.
 The letter suggests that the Fat Bishop could become the next Pope if he switches back to the Black House side.
-Excited by the letter, the Fat Bishop decides to burn all of the books he has written against the Black House, write a few books against the Whites, and rejoin the Blacks immediately.
+Excited by the letter, the Fat Bishop decides to burn all of the books he has written against the Black House, write a few books against the White House, and rejoin the Black House immediately.

-The Black Knight's Pawn enters and tells Gondomar that his plot has been foiled: upon investigation, the White Bishop's Pawn discovers that the Black Bishop's Pawn was, indeed, in town when the attempted rape of the Virgin White Queen's Pawn took place.
+The Black Knight's Pawn enters and tells the Black Knight that his plot has been foiled: upon investigation, the White Bishop's Pawn discovered that the Black Bishop's Pawn was, indeed, in town when the attempted rape of the White Queen's Pawn took place.
 She is acquitted and released.

-Angling to regain trust, the Black Queen's Pawn praises the White Virgin's virtue and claims responsibility for creating the distraction that enabled her escape during the attempted rape.
-The White Virgin is grateful.
+Angling to regain trust, the Black Queen's Pawn praises the White Queen's Pawn's virtue, corroborates her account of the attempted rape, and claims responsibility for creating the distraction that enabled her escape during the attempted rape.
+The White Queen's Pawn is grateful.

 The Black Knight reveals that the White King's Pawn is a spy and "captures" him.

-The Fat Bishop switches to the Black side and says he will immediately begin writing books against the Whites.
+The Fat Bishop reveals his change to the Black side and says he will immediately begin writing books against the White House.
 In an aside, the Black Knight says he will flatter the Fat Bishop for a while and betray him as soon as he outlives his usefulness.

 The (recently captured) White King's Pawn asks the Black Knight how he will be rewarded for his service.
 Gondomar answers by sending him to "the bag" (a giant onstage bag for captured chess pieces, symbolic of Hell).

-The Black Queen's Pawn tells the White Virgin that she has seen the White Virgin's future husband in a magic Egyptian mirror.
-The White Virgin is intrigued.
+The Black Queen's Pawn tells the White Queen's Pawn that she has seen her future husband in a magic Egyptian mirror.
+The White Queen's Pawn is intrigued.

+In a comic interlude full of sexual innuendo, a Black Jesting Pawn is taken from behind by a White Pawn, who is in turn taken from behind by another Black Pawn.

-The Black Queen's Pawn takes the White Virgin to a room where the magic Egyptian mirror is kept.
-The Black Bishop's Pawn enters, disguised as the White Virgin's rich future husband (the scene is arranged so that the White Virgin is only able to see the Black Bishop's Pawn in the mirror).
-The White Virgin is fooled by the ruse.
+The Black Queen's Pawn takes the White Queen's Pawn to a room where the magic Egyptian mirror is kept.
+The Black Bishop's Pawn enters, disguised as the White Queen's Pawn's rich future husband (the scene is arranged so that the White Queen's Pawn is only able to see the Black Bishop's Pawn in the mirror).
+The White Queen's Pawn is fooled by the ruse.